deeptools/pyBigWig/README.md

 # A note on coordinates

-Wiggle and BigWig files use 0-based half-open coordinates, which are also used by this extension.
+Wiggle, bigWig, and bigBed files use 0-based half-open coordinates, which are also used by this extension.
 So to access the value for the first base on `chr1`, one would specify the starting position as `0` and the end position as `1`.
 Similarly, bases 100 to 115 would have a start of `99` and an end of `115`.
 This is simply for the sake of consistency with the underlying bigWig file and may change in the future.

 # Galaxy

 pyBigWig is also available as a package in [Galaxy](http://www.usegalaxy.org).
-You can find it in the toolshed as `package_python_2_7_pybigwig_0_1_9`.
-The [IUC](https://wiki.galaxyproject.org/IUC) is currently hosting the XML definition of this on [github](https://github.com/galaxyproject/tools-iuc/tree/master/packages/package_python_2_7_10_pybigwig_0_2_5).
+You can find it in the toolshed and the [IUC](https://wiki.galaxyproject.org/IUC) is currently hosting the XML definition of this on [github](https://github.com/galaxyproject/tools-iuc/tree/master/packages/package_python_2_7_10_pybigwig_0_2_8).